Skip to content

 Task 1 - Connecting to the remote server

-1. Access the Imperial Software Hub and first run Xming, then PuTTY.
+1. Access the Imperial Software Hub and first launch Xming, then PuTTY.

-3. Instruct PuTTY to enable X11 forwarding.
+2. In the PuTTY interface, inside the Connection tab, enable X11 forwarding.
 This will allow the server to communicate with Xming to show you graphical data when required.

 5. A terminal will be presented to you.
-In order to login, you will have to enter your College username, press enter, then enter your password.
+In order to login, you will have to enter your College username, press Enter, enter your password and press Enter again.

-Note 1: while I try to ensure students registered for the course have access before the first class, I may not have the most up-to-date information.
-If it doesn't accept your login details please let me know and I can give you access.
-Note 2: If it is your first time connecting, it may ask you whether you want to accept the host key (or something to that effect), to which you should write yes, and then press enter.
+Note: while we try to ensure students registered for the course have access before the first class, we may not have the most up-to-date information.
+If it doesn't accept your login details please let me know and we can give you access.

 Congratulations!
-You are now connected to ??? and have complete access to its powerful Linux command line.
+You are now connected to matmod and have complete access to its powerful Linux command line.

 While using a computer for day-to-day activities, you most likely have become familiar with a Graphical User Interface (GUI), which is a graphical way to interact with the computer.
 Most Operating Systems (OS) also provide a non-graphical way to interact with the computer through the command line (also usually denoted as the terminal).
 In this course we will deal exclusively with the Linux command line.
 The command line offers a completely equivalent way to the GUI to perform tasks, but has several advantages: